charishma-Rongali/HVAHackathon/README.md

 Clone the repository:
 git clone https://github.com/charishma-Rongali/hvaHackathon.git

-Navigate to the project directory: cd hvaHackathon
-Open index.html in your preferred web browser.
-You can also use a live server extension if you are using Visual Studio Code for better development experience.

 Usage
 Open the index.html file in any modern web browser.
 Use the search bar at the top to search for specific news articles(needed tobe implemented).